shirleyobih1/path-cc.github.io/_facility/registration.md

 ## Login

-Once your account has been approved, it is possible to login to the PATh access point, `submit6.chtc.wisc.edu`, using a terminal or SSH program.
-Logging in requires authenticating your credientials using one of two options: __web authentication__ or __SSH key pair authenticaiton__.
-Additional information on this process will be provided during your meeting with a Research Computing Facilitator.
+Once your account has been added to a PATh access point, you will be able to log in using a terminal or SSH program.
+Logging in requires authenticating your credientials using one of two options: __web authentication__ or __SSH key pair authentication__.
+Additional information on this process will be provided during and/or following your meeting with a Research Computing Facilitator.

 ### Option 1: Login via Web Authentication